BronzGreen-Honest-Power/LemiTree/Contributor_Guide.md

 * If a ***tactic***'s "How" section has several points to it, for example you need to perform different interdependent routines in the morning and in the evening, you can *optionally* use this heading to distinguish them within the same file.
 When describing these different instructions, we recommend to use **bullet points** for individual steps.
   Note: As explained above, if a ***tactic*** is complex, i.e. it can be broken down further into separate *independent* elements, it should be elevated to a separate ***subdomain***.
 * Similarly, in the "Why" section, if there are multiple benefits, you can *optionally* list them using this heading.
 * We divide sources into several types (see below - *Project conventions: Tactic sources*).
 Each type has its own section, and each individual source should be a bullet point under the relevant section.
-Similarly to different intro formats, not all of these sections are mandatory (nor are they always possible) to fill out, however do not remove them. [todo]
+Similarly to different contents formats, not all of these sections are mandatory (nor are they always possible) to fill out, however do not remove them. [todo]

 ### "\[//\]: <> (BO-how)" - Comments - Scripting tools
 As explained earlier, we might want to use various automation tools to reduce manual work.
 To make that easier, we may use Markdown's comment functionality to leave some "bookmarks" for locating various data points of interest.
 You don't need to worry about it too much, however if you see such comments, you should **not** (re)move them.
 Comments are **not** visible in the file preview.
 If you create a new tactic from scratch, you should use the [tactic template](tactic_template.md), which already has comments for each section.